 Miraflores is also well known by surfers for its beaches on the Costa Verde (green Coast).
 Here the ocean provides perfect winds and waves for this fantastic sport.
 The rocky beaches can get quite crowded in the summer month, even if swimmers prefer the sandy beaches in the south.

-Miraflores is as well characterized by a vivid cultural and artistic scene with numerous theaters, cinemas, cultural centers, art galleries and museums.
+Miraflores is as well characterized by a vivid cultural scene with many theaters, cinemas, cultural centers, art galleries and museums.
 The Museum Amano displays the probably best collection of textiles and ceramics of the Chancay Culture.